GTedZ/Binance-lib/README.md

     baseAsset: true,
     quoteAsset: true          // you can check the rest of the options parameters in the futures functions table above });

-  console.log(exchangeInfo);
+  // OR

+  let exchangeInfo = await binance.futuresExchangeInfo(true, 0, {
+      mapped: true  // this will return the normal info
+                    // BUT
+                    // The symbols will be mapped to the symbol name
+                    // .symbols will be an array of all of the symbols
+                    // .exchangeInfo will have the non-symbol related info in it }) console.log(exchangeInfo);
 ```
 <details>